terrorizer1980/litmus/Home.md

 # Welcome to the solid-waffle wiki!

-This will help you through using solid-waffle
+Solid Waffle is a tool that will help with acceptance testing by enabling you to set up an environment on which to test on.
+This tool helps set up the environment by enabling you to provision, install the Puppet agent, install a module and test on a machine with minimal effort.
+Each of these steps are currently broken down into a series of rake tasks.
+In this Wiki we will touch upon how to get an existing module up and running with solid waffle, alongside describing the workflow and how to clean up after a successful test run.

 ## How-to
 ### Example of using solid-waffle in a module

-To use solid waffle in a module you first need to update the following files:
+To use solid waffle in a module you first need to update the following files to include the specified code:

 .fixtures.yml